How to Get Your Wife Back After Divorce

 Invite her to lunch.
 Don't call it a date.
 Keep it casual.

-Don't do this too soon.
-Give her space first.
+Timing matters.
+Don't do this too soon — give her space first.

 How long?
-Depends on how bad the divorce was.
+Depends on how bitter the divorce was.
+Minimum 2-3 months.
+Possibly longer.

 Just: somewhere pleasant, public, easy.